prashant-kikani/prashant-kikani.github.io/questions.markdown

 > People will tell stories about me at my funeral.
 What chapter am I writing today?

-What things are you working on today that will play a pivotal role in your life’s goals?
+In other words, what things are you working on today that will play a pivotal role in your life’s goals?

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>